Super Therm® – Walkways Coated at Harry Reid International Airport in Las Vegas

 McMahan found just that through a construction management consultant who was discussing a coating product (Super Therm®) while working with other local public entities.

 Aviation Department personnel began general testing of Super Therm®, a reflective ceramic coating manufactured by SPI Coatings, in 2017.
-For reference, the company offers two kinds of ceramic coatings generally applicable to jet bridges: HPC® Coating, which is a thick-film, insulating coating applied on the inside to block conductive heat transfer; and Super Therm®, a thin-film, reflective coating usually applied on the exterior to block and repel 96.1% of solar radiation heat.
+For reference, the company offers two kinds of ceramic coatings generally applicable to jet bridges: HPC® Coating, which is a thick-film, insulating coating applied on the inside to block conductive heat transfer; and Super Therm®, a thin-film, reflective coating usually applied on the exterior to insulation and repel most of the solar radiation heat.

 SPI Coatings Vice President of Business Development and Technology Timothy Cappel explains that Super Therm® does not absorb heat from the sun.
 “That’s the benefit,” he remarks.
 “If it doesn’t absorb the heat, then there is no heat transfer to the inside of the passenger walkways.”